-"This approach helps to increase the volume and quality of content by having subject matter experts directly involved in content creation rather than funneling it through a communications team.
-Combine this with content-author accountability around creating content that is useful, sticky and consumable and you start to develop a 360-degree view of what content is needed, what content is required and what content is overflow."
+This approach helps to increase the volume and quality of content by having subject matter experts directly involved in content creation and publishing rather than funneling it through a communications team.
+This decentralized approach also ensures content-author accountability around creating content that is useful, sticky and consumable.